StepanovAV/task_2_simulate/README.md

 # task_2_simulate
-task №2 with simulating epidemic alghoritm
+task №2 with simulating epidemic algorithm, please before using read DOCUMENTATION.pdf

     how to run simulate.py from console:
     20 - number of nodes
     1000 - number of packets
     with_queue, with_choice - my algorithms

     C:\Users\..\Folder>python simulate.py 20 10000
     In 79.98% cases all nodes received the packet